-3 High Level Design
+3 High-Level Design

 The High-Level Design section describes in further detail the interactions between the system components and their corresponding interfaces.
-To illustrate the dynamic behaviour of the MiniThermostat system, State Chart view has been used.
-State Charts model the behaviour from the perspective of a single entity.
+To illustrate the dynamic behaviour of the MiniThermostat system, Control view using Statecharts has been used.
+Statecharts model the behaviour from the perspective of a single entity.
 The entity that is modelled in Figure 2 is the complete MiniThermostat system.

-Figure 3: State Chart View of MiniThermostat System
+Figure 3: Control View of the MiniThermostat System using Statecharts